donvito/ai-backends/README.md

 AIBackends is an API server that you can use to integrate AI into your applications.
 You can run it locally or self-host it.

-The project supports running open source models locally with Ollama and LM Studio.
-It also supports OpenRouter, OpenAI and Anthropic.
+The project supports running open models locally with Ollama, LM Studio or LlamaCpp.
+It also supports LLM Gateway, OpenRouter, OpenAI, Anthropic and Google AI Studio, Baseten providers.

 ## Why AI Backends?